loclv/web-scraper/README.md

 # 🧑🏿‍💻 Development: serve with hot reload
 pnpm dev

+pnpm lint
+pnpm test

 # Compile and transpile the TypeScript code:
 pnpm build

 # Compile and transpile the TypeScript code, and then runs the resulting `.js` application:
+# Starts the app in production
 pnpm start
 ```